 Upcoming HPC Courses

 The NRL will be holding two High Performance Coaching Courses in 2014.
-Dates and venues will be confirmed shortly.

 The course will be limited to 15-20 participants per year.
 The following selection criteria will apply: